Misinformation

 Misinformation uniquely impacts historically marginalized communities.
 For Asian Americans, these problematic narratives can range from inaccurate COVID-19 health information shared on platforms like WeChat to misleading voter guidance deliberately spread by bad actors on and offline.
 Our research indicates that factors such as language barriers, limited media literacy resources, and media platforms' inadequate investment in non-English content moderation leave our communities particularly vulnerable to these harms.
 We address these threats through rapid response narrative monitoring, corporate accountability advocacy, and community-centered solutions.

-Media Consumption: Advancing Justice | AAJC conducts focus groups and surveys to better understand how Asian Americans consume media, understand the news, and interact with misinformation.
-Our 2025 report, Beyond Language Translation, finds that factors such as immigrant generation, political views, preferred language, and ethnic identity influence susceptibility to misinformation and disinformation.
-We call for increased investment in trusted, in-language messengers who can counter false narratives targeting Asian Americans and other vulnerable communities.
-Read our report here:
+Media Consumption: Advancing Justice | AAJC's 2025 focus group report, Beyond Language Translation, finds that factors such as immigrant generation, political views, preferred language, and ethnic identity influence susceptibility to misinformation.
+Building off findings from these sessions and a parallel nationwide survey, our 2026 report, Converging Exposures, Divergent Experiences, finds that these same factors impact the kinds of sources Asian American communities access and their day-to-day experiences with and attitudes towards misinformation.
+Across both reports, we call for increased investment in trusted, in-language messengers who can counter false narratives targeting Asian Americans and other vulnerable communities.
+Read our reports here:

 Beyond Language Translation | Asian Americans Advancing Justice - AAJC